ignacy/assembla/README.md

 Ruby client that lets you use command line to preform some common assembla tasks, like getting filtered list of tickets, adding new ticket or changeing tickets metadata.

 ### USAGE

+$> a2smbla

+This will show you all the tickets for space and user defined in ~/.assembla file.

 ### INSTALATION

+gem install a2smbla

 ### LICENSE